LIFE-ENPE project completed - Final Report available

 - Build a self-sustaining network to provide a platform for trans-national cooperation, sharing best practice and disseminating intelligence and expertise between public bodies charged with prosecuting environmental crime;

 - Improve the collation and dissemination of information on environmental crime, its prosecution and adjudication, building a shared EU-wide knowledge resource permanently maintained by the ENPE network to improve understanding of the issues, barriers and multilateral dimensions of environmental crime; and

-- Improve capacity and consistency in Europe for combating transnational waste, wildlife and chemical pollution crimes, by convening 4 working groups to prepare training packages demonstrating best practice in prosecuting crime.
-Please do get in touch through our contacts page for information about this exciting project.
+- Improve capacity and consistency in Europe for combating transnational waste, wildlife and air pollution crimes, via 4 working groups to prepare training.

 LIFE-ENPE's project partners are: